enternal-hoge/openshift-all-in-one-azure-vm/README.md

 ## Stop and Restart VM

-After vm stop and start, Start the cluster with the following command
+After vm stop and start, Start the cluster with the following command.

 ```
 # oc login -u system:admin